 Unlike traditional business analytics software, an embedded analytics platform puts information and insights inside the applications people use every day.
 When advanced analytics capabilities are embedded in existing software, users get a better application experience and can be more productive by combining insight and action in the same application.

 Salesforce: If you work for a company that has a sales team, chances are you’re familiar with Salesforce.com.
 When people think of embedded analytics in a B2B context, they’re usually thinking of the Salesforce model, where analytics are sprinkled throughout the application in a few key places like the homepage and an analytics tab.
 Salesforce has two tabs – Dashboards and Reports – where users can consume information and create their own reports all within the platform.
 Users can also customize their homepage to show key performance indicators, such as quarterly sales and leads against quota.
 While this is a good start, we’d like to propose that embedded analytics can be more than this such that it’s integrated into the core workflows of the application, not just the UI.

 Amazon: Amazon is the Gold Standard for providing relevant analytics to encourage on-site conversion.
 Fundamentally, Amazon exists to sell books.
 They have great processes to support the ecommerce experience – including fast shipping, low prices, and Buy Now with 1-Click.
 But Amazon also satisfies customers’ informational needs by providing product ratings, video reviews, and suggested products.
 They’ve added tremendous value by providing relevant analytic information at the point of transaction to create a superior customer experience.

-This is the first post in a new series on embedded analytics, so stay tuned for info on the four levels of embedded analytics, how to go to market with your analytics offering, how to calculate ROI for embedded analytics, and more!
+This is the first post in a new series on embedded analytics, so stay tuned for info on the five levels of embedded analytics maturity, how to go to market with your analytics functionality, advice for getting started with your analytics projects, how to calculate ROI for embedded analytics, and more!

 Improve Productivity and the User Experience with an Embedded Analytics Platform